 Following the initial analysis of the occurrence/absence of dynamic disorder and its dependence on temperature, it is insightful to take a closer look at the fluoride displacements associated with the individual dynamic events.
 To this end, both the average positions and the evolution of the atomic coordinates over time were analysed for those anions that undergo dynamic events.
-For the representative cases that are discussed in the following, a visualisation of the fluoride trajectory plotted into the average structure of the surrounding cage is presented.
+For the representative cases that are discussed in the following, a visualization of the fluoride trajectory plotted into the average structure of the surrounding cage is presented.
 Additionally, the fourth section of the Supporting Information contains plots of the time-averaged fluoride locations as well as the evolution of the relevant atomic coordinates.
+Since no dynamic events occur in NON, it does not feature in this analysis.
+However, representative individual trajectories obtained at the three temperatures considered are shown in Figure S8 to exemplify the typical behavior of fluoride anions in this system.
+Although an increase in temperature leads to larger displacements from the equilibrium position (reflected by an increase in the RMSD from about 0.22 Å at 298 K to about 0.27 Å at 473 K), the equilibrium position remains essentially the same (reflected by a virtual constant F-Si bond length in the average structures).

-This analysis is most straightforward for IFR: All dynamic events in this zeolite are associated with a prominent jump in the y coordinate of the respective fluoride anion, which changes by about $\sim 1$ Å. This is visualised exemplarily in Figure 5b, all other dynamic events show a qualitatively similar behaviour.
+This analysis is most straightforward for IFR: All dynamic events in this zeolite are associated with a prominent jump in the y coordinate of the respective fluoride anion, which changes by about $\sim 1$ Å. This is visualized exemplarily in Figure 5b, all other dynamic events show a qualitatively similar behavior.
 There are some cases where more than one jump of a single fluoride anion occurs over the course of 7.5 ps.
-The fluoride trajectory, also visualised in Figure 5b, shows that this movement along the b direction corresponds to a jump between the F@Si6\1 and F@Si6\2 sites, in agreement with the experimentally observed disorder (Figure 1).
-It is interesting to note that this disorder occurs despite the rather large energy difference of 10.6 kJ mol-1 obtained in the DFT optimisations (Figure 4).
+The fluoride trajectory, also visualized in Figure 5b, shows that this movement along the b direction corresponds to a jump between the F@Si6\1 and F@Si6\2 sites, in agreement with the experimentally observed disorder (Figure 1).
+It is interesting to note that this disorder occurs despite the rather large energy difference of 10.6 kJ mol-1 obtained in the DFT optimizations (Figure 4).
 This point will be revisited below, when discussing the role of OSDA dynamics.
 Figure 5b also shows that, rather than moving along a straight line between the two sites, the fluoride anion follows an arc-like trajectory, thereby maintaining shorter contacts to the framework.

 In the STF, F@Si3 structure, the dynamic events are primarily associated with a change of the x coordinate (Figure 6).
 This corresponds to a jump between the F@Si3 site and the other apical site, F@Si4, with the fluoride anion following an arc-like trajectory as observed above for IFR.
-The mobility between these two sites is not surprising in the view of the DFT optimisation results, as they are spatially and energetically close together.
-In the STF, F@Si10 case, the dynamic events also coincide with displacements along the a direction, corresponding to a mobility between these two sites amounts to about 8 kJ mol-1.
+The mobility between these two sites is not surprising in the view of the DFT optimization results, as they are spatially and energetically close together.
+In the STF, F@Si10 case, the dynamic events also coincide with displacements along the a direction, corresponding to a mobility between the F@Si10 and F@Si1 sites.
+According to the DFT optimizations, the energy difference between these two sites amounts to about 8 kJ mol-1.
 In the light of this sizeable energy difference, it seems plausible to expect that dynamic events occur only at elevated temperatures, where the thermal energy is sufficient to overcome the energetic barrier.